EzioBy/padinv/README.md

 ![image](./docs/assets/customized_editing.png)

 ## Preparation
-To train or test PadInv, preparing the data and pre-trained GAN checkpoints are needed at first.
+To train or test PadInv, preparing the data and pre-trained GAN checkpoints is needed at first.

 For data, please download FFHQ and CelebA-HQ-testset for face domain, and LSUN Church and Bedroom for indoor and outdoor scene, respectively.